-Jean Enright’s constant generosity of her time and talents is remarkable.
+Jean Enright’s continuous generosity of her time and talents is remarkable.
 She guides others to envision their dreams and then mentors them to success, offering advice and championing causes.
 She readily gives credit to others yet eschews it for herself.
-Her unassuming spirit in all these activities provides an important model for anyone who works with her.
+Her unassuming spirit in all of these activities provides an important model for anyone who works with her.

 Enright has made significant community contributions through her service and board membership.
-Among the organizations that have benefited are the Michigan Women’s Foundation, Planned Parenthood, and the West Michigan Academy of Music for Girls, the YWCA, and the American Red Cross.
+Among the organizations that have benefited are the Michigan Women’s Foundation, Planned Parenthood, the West Michigan Academy of Music for Girls, the YWCA, and the American Red Cross.
 In addition, she served the community widely as chair and co-chair of the GVSU United Way Campaign for seventeen years.
 During that time, she helped raise almost 2 million dollars for a variety of local non-profit agencies.

 In many circles Jean Enright has been recognized – formally and informally – as a woman who has made a difference by modeling leadership success.
 For these contributions, she has earned overwhelming public support.
 She was the recipient of the YWCA’s Tribute Award (2000), the keynote speaker for the Women’s Resource Center Women of E-Quality Award Ceremony (2004), and named by the Michigan Women’s Foundation as one of the top five Michigan “Women of Achievement and Courage (2008).
-Recently, she named the 2012 recipient of the “Giving Girls a Voice Achievement Award” from the Girls Choral Academy, and credited as “one of Grand Rapids’ greatest treasures.”
+Recently, she was named the 2012 recipient of the “Giving Girls a Voice Achievement Award” from the Girls Choral Academy, and credited as “one of Grand Rapids’ greatest treasures.”